MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 ### Browser executable folder

-The browser executable folder option allows you to specify a known folder containing runtime binaries.
-This folder can be the installed location of the WebView2 Runtime, a preview channel of Microsoft Edge, or it can be a folder containing fixed version binaries that you have deployed to the machine yourself.
+One approach is to use a browser executable folder.
+In this approach, you specify a folder that contains runtime binaries.
+This folder can be any of the following locations:
+*  The installed location of the WebView2 Runtime.
+*  A preview channel of Microsoft Edge.
+*  A folder containing fixed version binaries that you have deployed to the machine yourself.

 If setting the browser executable folder to a specific preview channel of Microsoft Edge, you will need to update the location when that preview channel updates to a newer version.
 This is because the location includes the version as part of its path.
 For this reason, we recommend this approach for local testing only.